 - Cancer: Harvard researchers have linked exposure to blue light, especially in the night time, to a variety of cancers, including breast and prostate cancer.

 - Diabetes and Obesity: A Harvard study followed the health results of a test group.
 As exposure to light at night was gradually increased, blood sugar levels increased as well – a sign of pre-diabetes.

-SCS offers light bulbs designed at specific lighting levels, wavelengths, and colors, which promote natural melatonin production and maintain a healthy circadian rhythm, when compared to traditional incandescent and compact fluorescent lights.
+Harth offers light bulbs designed at specific lighting levels, wavelengths, and colors, which promote natural melatonin production and maintain a healthy circadian rhythm, when compared to traditional incandescent and compact fluorescent lights.

 Melatonin is secreted by the pineal glands and is a key hormone in regulating the sleep/wake cycle, also known as circadian rhythm.

 Daily circadian rhythms vary per individual, but ideally follow a 24 hour light/dark cycle.
 When circadian rhythms are shifted, studies have shown adverse health effects follow, including diabetes, obesity, and sleep disorders.
 According to a Harvard neuroscientist, “light is the most powerful cue for shifting the phase or resetting the time of the circadian clock.

 Intended for evening use before bedtime, the Harth Sleep Products provide ambient light at a peak wavelength of 595nm, allowing natural melatonin to reach the photoreceptors in the retina, thereby promoting normal sleep cycles.
 The gentle amber color of the SLEEP READY bulb is designed to simulate sunset, an attempt to tap into the entrainment of the human circadian clock, and the natural light-dark cycle.